 Important and action-guiding conclusions could be inferred from such a survey, both on an individual and on a group level.

 First, consider the individual level.
 Imagine a participant answered with “infinite” in twenty dilemmas.
-Further assume that the average equivalence number of this participant in the remaining ten dilemmas was also extremely high, say, one trillion.
-Unless this person has an unreasonably high E-ratio (i.e. is unreasonably optimistic about the future), this person should, ceteris paribus, prioritize interventions that reduce s-risks over, say, interventions that primarily reduce risks of extinction but which might also increase s-risks (such as, perhaps, building disaster shelters11); especially so if they learn that most respondents with lower average equivalence numbers do the same.12
+Further assume that the average equivalence number of this participant in the remaining ten dilemmas was also extremely high, say, one billion.
+Unless this person has an unreasonably high E-ratio, this person should, ceteris paribus, prioritize interventions that reduce s-risks over, say, interventions that primarily reduce risks of extinction but which might also increase s-risks; especially so if they learn that most respondents with lower average equivalence numbers do the same.12

 Second, let’s turn to the group level.
 It could be very useful to know how equivalence numbers among effective altruists are distributed.
 For example, central tendencies such as the median or average equivalence number could inform allocation decisions within the effective altruism movement as a whole.
 They could also serve as a starting point for finding compromise solutions or moral trades between varying groups within the EA movement – e.g. between groups with more upside-focused value systems and those with more downside-focused value systems.
 Lastly, engaging with the actual thought experiments of the survey, as well as its results and potential implications, could increase the moral reflection and sophistication of the participants, allowing them to make decisions more in line with their idealized preferences.